 - 1 cup fresh spinach or kale, chopped

 - 1 Tbsp. lemon juice (approx. 1/2 lemon)

 Place a medium or large pot on stove over medium heat.
 Add cooking oil and chopped onion.
 Cook for 5-6 minutes, until onion is tender.

-Add chopped carrots, potatoes, lentils, diced tomatoes, vegetable broth, water, salt, pepper, garlic powder, cumin, and thyme.
+Add chopped carrots, celery, potatoes, lentils, diced tomatoes, vegetable broth, water, salt, pepper, garlic powder, cumin, and thyme.
 Turn heat up to high and bring soup to a boil.
 Turn heat back down to medium-low and lightly simmer for 25-30 minutes, or until lentils and potatoes are both tender.

 Run a potato masher through the soup (or use a fork) to lightly mash some of it to thicken.
 Chop fresh spinach or kale.
 Add spinach/kale and lemon juice to the soup and allow the greens to wilt.
 Enjoy!

 Store leftover soup in the fridge for up to 5 days, or freeze in large containers or pint-size mason jars for individual servings up to 3 months.